-Several clinical studies have shown that rhodiola has positive effect on the oxygen uptake resulting in increased endurance or better adjustment to high altitudes where oxygen concentration is low.
+Several clinical studies have shown that rhodiola has a positive effect on the oxygen uptake resulting in increased endurance or better adjustment to high altitudes where the oxygen concentration is low.

 Rhodiola Rosea for Increase Libido and Impotence

-Also since impotence and lack of libido is often associated with depression and chronic stress, it is not surprising that supplementation of rhodiola might improve sexual function.
+Also since impotence and lack of libido are often associated with depression and chronic stress, it is not surprising that the supplementation of rhodiola might improve sexual function.

 Good for the Heart and Blood Vessels

-Rhodiola rosea is considered to have general cardio protective effect, and it helps to normalize rapid heart beat after intense exercise.
+Rhodiola rosea is considered to have a general cardioprotective effect, and it helps to normalize rapid heartbeat after intense exercise.

 Rhodiola rosea could also be helpful as an herbal remedy for atherosclerosis.

-Besides the herb’a ability to normalize blood pressure, blood sugar and cholesterol levels, it can also regulate the potassium level in the blood.
-Potassium helps halting cardiac contraction, allowing the heart cells to get some rest before the next contraction.
+Besides the herb’s ability to normalize blood pressure, blood sugar, and cholesterol levels, it can also regulate the potassium level in the blood.
+Potassium helps to halt cardiac contraction, allowing the heart cells to get some rest before the next contraction.

-Deceases related to the heart can often be of serious nature and rhodiola rosea should not be used as a replacement for any conventional medication and as a treatment for any heart related ailments the herb should only be used in consultation with medical doctor.
+Diseases related to the heart can often be of serious nature and rhodiola rosea should not be used as a replacement for any conventional medication and as a treatment for any heart-related ailments the herb should only be used in consultation with a medical doctor.